Carl A. Fields Center for Equality and Cultural Understanding

 Directors of Student Life

-Directors of Student Life, based in each College Office, support all members of the college community in dealing with personal, social, or health concerns.
+Directors of Student Life, based in each Residential College Office, support all members of the college community in dealing with personal, social, or health concerns.

 Gender & Sexuality Studies

-Housed in Dickinson Hall, the Program offers undergraduate and graduate certificates, as well as courses that are cross-listed in a number of disciplines.
+Housed in Corwin Hall, the Program offers undergraduate and graduate certificates, as well as courses that are cross-listed in a number of disciplines.
 GSS has a vibrant roster of events featuring distinguished speakers, activists, and artists in conferences, panels, performances, lunchtime colloquies, book clubs and workshops.